Hands-On Fundraising

 Giving is a personal, emotional decision.
 Your organization is a means to donors’ ends.

-You’ll be more successful as a fundraiser when you understand that.
+It’s not all about you.
+And you’ll be more successful as a fundraiser when you understand that.

 Photo thanks to Ryan McGuire at Gratisography